Why Responsive Web Design ROCKS!

 ENHANCE BROWSING EXPERIENCE

 Speaking for the millennial generation, we are impatient.
-It takes us maybe five seconds before we get irritated with a website that is not user-friendly and leave it for a competitor who may even rank below the previous brand.
+It takes us maybe five seconds before we get irritated with a website that is not user-friendly and leaves it for a competitor who may even rank below the previous brand.

 We become easily frustrated with companies that do not have mobile-friendly and intuitive websites, forcing us to pinch and zoom in on content to be able to read it.
-We want to be able to tap on your phone number to place a call, and click on your address to get GPS directions to your place of business.
+We want to be able to tap on your phone number to place a call and click on your address to get GPS directions to your place of business.
 In our technology-driven society, it would be silly to make the generalization that millennials are the only generation to care about how they experience a brand online.

 A website lacking responsive capabilities also implies that your business does not care to stay up-to-date, leaving potential customers with a lasting, negative impression of your brand.
 Millennials may be what you call “website snobs“, but we expect for credible organizations to always be a step ahead in innovation and trending movements.

 Mobile is its own experience and there is no doubt that it has changed how people make purchasing decisions.
-By putting yourself in the consumers position, you understand how an outdated website detracts from their experience online, and can ultimately lead to less traffic to the website.
-As the world continues to “go mobile,” it is critical for consumers to have access to your website on any device at any time, and be found through Google in their on-the-go moments of inquiry.
+By putting yourself in the consumer’s position, you understand how an outdated website detracts from their experience online, and can ultimately lead to less traffic to the website.
+As the world continues to “go mobile,” it is critical for consumers to have access to your website on any device at any time and be found through Google in their on-the-go moments of inquiry.
 If your site is instantly accessible to users on various devices, you will keep bounce rates low and customer satisfaction high as they engage with your brand online.

 Don’t wait to make the shift towards responsive web design.